Fixing a Flooded Basement: What to Do When Your Basement Floods

 Don’t Attempt to Salvage Gas or Electric Appliances

-If you have flooded gas or electrical equipment, don’t salvage them.
-In fact, the National Electric Manufacturers Association (NEMA) and the Gas Appliance Manufacturers Association (GAMA) both say that most flooded electrical equipment should be replaced.
+Association (NEMA) and the Gas Appliance Manufacturers Association (GAMA) both recommend replacing most flooded electrical equipment.

 .